-Therefore, you can also do fat fasting if you have trouble fasting for 16 hours at first.
+Therefore, you can also do fat fasting if you have trouble fasting for 16 hours.

-Now that we understand weight gain as hormonal rather than caloric imbalance, we need to go with the state of science and question the outdated calorie counting regime.
+Now that we understand weight gain as a hormonal rather than a caloric imbalance, we must go with the state of science and question the outdated calorie-counting regime.

 We are not talking about three people here, but 99,791 women and 76,704 men!